 Coven of the Wolfa (Wolfa Coven) is located in South-Central Pennsylvania, practicing in the Horsa Tradition and also in the Sacred Pentagraph Tradition.

 Our line within the Horsa Tradition was established in Pennsylvania under the guidance of Sybil Leek in the 1960s and has continued to this day here and other parts of the world.
+This also includes in the 1970s the teachings of Christine Jones.

 More about the Sacred Pentagraph Tradition and our work within it can be found here.
 Sacred Pentagraph first got its start in Houston, TX and later in Las Vegas, NV￼ by Charmaine Dey, Tarostar and Sybil Leek.
 Today, Sacred Pentagraph has spread to other parts and can be found in multiple states and countries.